Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: Introduction

 \section{Introduction}

 A persistent feature of stellarator experiments is the saturation of ion temperature despite increasing heating power.
-In Wendelstein 7-X (W7-X)~\cite{Beidler2021,Beurskens2021} and the Large Helical Device (LHD)~\cite{Nagaoka2015} the ion temperature $T_i$ typically remains fixed, even when the applied neutral-beam or electron-cyclotron heating power is increased substantially and the electron temperature $T_e$ increases over a wide range.
+In Wendelstein 7-X (W7-X)~\cite{Beidler2021,Beurskens2021} and the Large Helical Device (LHD)~\cite{Nagaoka2015} the ion temperature $T_i$ typically remains fixed, even when the applied heating power is increased substantially and the electron temperature $T_e$ increases over a wide range.
 This phenomenon is commonly referred to as \emph{ion-temperature clamping}.
 Measurements show that the ion-temperature-gradient (ITG) drive parameter, $\eta_i$, remains nearly constant over a wide range of heating powers.
-In contrast, standard quasilinear ITG transport theory predicts that the ion temperature increases linearly with heating power \cite{Romanelli1993}, directly contradicting this observation.
+In contrast, standard quasilinear ITG transport theory predicts that the ion temperature increases linearly with heating power \cite{Romanelli1989, Romanelli1993}, directly contradicting this observation.

 The key experimental signature is that it is the \emph{gradient}, not just the temperature level, that saturates.
-Dedicated power scans show the logarithmic temperature gradient $\etai = \Ln/\LT$ locked near a value far above the linear instability threshold throughout the confinement region, with $T_i$ adjusting to maintain this gradient rather than responding to deposited power~\cite{Ida2018}.
-Profile stiffness --- the sharp increase of turbulent transport above the \emph{linear} threshold $\etailin$ --- would pin the gradient near $\etailin$, not at the observed value $\etaiobs \approx 4$--$5\,\etailin$.
+Dedicated power scans show that $\etai = \Ln/\LT$, which is the dimensionless ratio of the logarithmic density gradient to the logarithmic ITG scale lengths, is generally locked near a value significantly above the linear instability threshold throughout the confinement region, with $T_i$ adjusting to maintain this gradient rather than responding to deposited power~\cite{Ida2018}.
+Profile stiffness --- the sharp increase of turbulent transport above the \emph{linear} threshold $\etailin$ --- would pin the gradient near $\etailin$, not at the observed value $\etaiobs$, which is usually larger than $\etailin$.
 The observed saturation is therefore not explained by profile stiffness alone: a second, higher threshold must exist at which transport is suppressed and the gradient can stabilize.